 We show unabashed favoritism and profess our love for a piece of software.
 You lose all confidence in our sanity and wonder why you’re reading this document at all.

 WordPress is our best friend.
 We can (and do) use it to power 90% of the sites we build.
 With the right technology stack, it’s as fast as any ‘enterprise’ toolset.
 Kept up to date, it’s secure (we’ve never had an up-to-date WordPress install hacked).
 The CMS is easy to use.

 So yes, we’re biased.
-That’s why we’ve written an entire chapter just about WordPress.
-We’ll talk about a few general ways to add some zip, and then dive deep into our favorite caching tool, W3 Total Cache.
+That’s why we’ve written an entire post just about optimizing WordPress.

 W3 Total Cache for WordPress